csm_nigeria_landwirtschaft_162.1030_28b337ccf6.jpg

 • Establishment of nurseries, which serve for training purposes and as resources to implement planting measures that counteract the deterioration of environmental conditions.

-• Planting seedlings that benefit local farmers.
+• Planting seedlings that benefit farming families.

 • Trainings in the production of resource-saving cooking stoves.